Bahudakshina Yajna: Significance in Indian philosophy

 The priestly contest at the court of King Janaka during the Bahudakshina Yajna had played an important role in the foundation of the Vedanta School of Indian philosophy.
 In the contest the sage Yajnavalkya explained the nature of reality.
 He revealed the concepts of Atman and Brahman during the contest.
 The concepts of the Atman and the Brahman serve as the fundamental principles of the Vedanta school of thought in the Indian philosophy and explain the ultimate truth of the universe.

+The concept of 33 gods in Hinduism was discussed at the court of King Janaka during the Bahudakshina Yajna between the sages Yajnavalkya and Shakalya Vidagdha.
+It is a key concept in the Vedanta school of thought.